mapzen/styleguide/contribute.md

 ### Image assets

-- SVG is preferred over JPG, PNG.
+- SVG is preferred over JPG, PNG, SVG is recommended to be optimized through [SVGO](https://github.com/svg/svgo).
+- Image assets that were replaced by datauri are going into `src/image-assets/`

 ### Accessiblity